Borys Chambul

 Borys Chambul (born February 17, 1953) is a retired discus thrower, who represented Canada at the 1976 Summer Olympics.
 He won the gold medal in the men's discus throw event at the 1978 Commonwealth Games.

+Competing for the Washington Huskies track and field team, Chambul won the discus throw at the 1976 NCAA Division I Outdoor Track and Field Championships.